zeldaret/mm/CONTRIBUTING.md

 We recommend that you [join the Discord](https://discord.zelda64.dev/) to say hello and get suggestions on where to start on the `#mm-decomp` channel.

-We track who is working on what on this [Google Sheet](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro) (also pinned in `#mm-decomp`).
+We track who is working on what on some Google Sheets available in the Discord.
 Once you've decided on or been recommended a good first file, mark it as Reserved.

 The workflow is:
 - Reserve a file,